LinguaPhylo/linguaPhylo.github.io/tutorials/skyline-plots.md

 ### Questions

 ```
+1. what does `numGroups = 4` and `w` define according to the Figure 2 (the classic and generalized Coalescent Bayesian Skyline plots)?

-1. how to change the above LPhy scripts to use the classic Skyline coalescent?
+2. how to change the above LPhy scripts to use the classic Skyline coalescent?

 Tips: by default all group sizes in SkylineCoalescent function are 1 which is equivalent to the classic skyline coalescent.
 ```